You are viewing Vodafone Group Pension Scheme (VGPS) Not your scheme?

 Regulations

-The Trustee complies with relevant regulations, including the publication of this report.
+The Trustee complies with relevant regulations, including the publication of this statement.

 Monitoring